IntelliProlog/IntelliProlog/Readme.md

 ## Pipeline

 ### Informations
 * The pipeline is configured to run on all branch.
-The release job is only triggered on the `master` branch.
+The release job is only triggered when a tag is pushed.
 * The pipeline use a custom docker image to run the tests.
 The Dockerfile is located in the `docker` folder.
 * The docker image is located in the [Private Docker Registry](https://gitlab.forge.hefr.ch/frederic.bapst/intelli-prolog-2/container_registry) of the project